tristallyn/tristallyn/README.md

-i am not here to code i just wanted to report an issue
+i am not here to code i just wanted to report an issue on something hosted here

 <!---
 tristallyn/tristallyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.